johnjaider1000/blog-react-nextjs-typescript-test/README.md

-# Blog Test Next.js with React, Mui and TypeScript
+# Blog Test with React, Mui, Next.js and TypeScript

 ## How to use